duongnn/duongnn.github.io/_pages/about.md

 International applicants must have TOEFL/IELTS scores meeting the [department requirement](https://www.uwyo.edu/EECS/graduate/admissions-info.html).
 GRE score is optional but highly recommended.

 More information and the online application can be found at [http://www.uwyo.edu/admissions/apply.html](http://www.uwyo.edu/admissions/apply.html).
+The application deadline is March 15.

 Preferred Qualifications:
 *       Background in computer science or computer engineering.